Chirag-ahir/JAVA-All-Basic/README.md

   What is the difference between SchedulerWithfixedRate and SchedulerWithfixedDelay ?<br>
   FixedDelay guarantees that executions happen in sequence and that there's a delay between the end of the previous execution and the start of the new one.
 With in fixedRate It guarantees that new execution starts after the specified time passed after the start of the previous.

+  What is synchronization?<br>
+Synchronization in Java is the capability to control the access of multiple threads to any shared resource.
+There are two types of synchronization<br>
+1. Process Synchronization<br>
+2. Thread synchronization

+ What is the difference between synchronized block and synchronized method ?<br>
+ A synchronized method assigns an object-level or class-level corresponding lock.
+And synchronized block assign a lock to the object based on the parameter.<br>
+A synchronized method lock on the entire functionality of the method concerned.
+And a synchronized block is used to acquire the lock on a small number of the consecutive statement.

+  What is static synchronization ?<br>
+  In simple words a static synchronized method will lock the class instead of the object, and it will lock the class because the keyword static means: "class instead of instance".